ricwtk/water-measuring-puzzle/docs-vuepress/README.md

 #### Report (.pdf)

-The report should include the problem description, the explanation of search algorithm implementation, a minimum of one case study, and evaluate two search algorithms.
+The report should include the problem description, the explanation of search algorithm implementation, a minimum of one problem for case study, and evaluate two search algorithms.